Toby Petersen: Coaching career

 After the conclusion of his playing career, Petersen joined the Springfield Falcons as an assistant coach for the 2014–15 AHL season, before going to the Lake Erie/Cleveland Monsters for the 2015-16 and 2016-17 seasons.
 In 2015-16 he was in charge of the Lake Erie Monsters' powerplay, which converted at a 24.2% success rate and helped the Monsters win the Calder Cup.
 After that, he accepted another assistant coaching position with the Rochester Americans and spent the next 3 seasons with them(2017-2020).

 In 2023 he accepted a position with the Colorado Avalanche of the NHL as a skills coach and spent the next two seasons with their coaching staff and hockey operations department, coaching not only the Avalanche but their AHL affiliate Colorado Eagles as well.
 Then, in July 2025 it was announced that Petersen would be accepting his first head coaching position with the Texas Stars.

 Personal life

-Petersen and his wife Alexa have 2 sons, Bjorn (born August 2006) and Elliott (born October 2008).
+Petersen and his wife Alexa have 2 sons.
 Petersen has stated that he is a type-one diabetic.
 As a result, he must use his insulin pump during games.
 The Wilkes-Barre/Scranton Penguins nominated him as their 2003–2004 AHL Man of the Year candidate for his work with Diabetes charities.
 He later received the award in 2013.